 Muslims Try to Give Charity on Laylat al-Qadr

-Laylat al-Qadr, or the Night of Power, is widely considered to be the 27th night of Ramadan, however many believe this night could fall on any of the odd numbers in the last 10 nights of the month.
-This is when the Holy Qur’an was first revealed to the Prophet (PBUH) and, thus, this night is believed to be better than a thousand months.
+Laylat al-Qadr, or the Night of Power, is widely considered to be the 27th night of Ramadan; however, many believe this night could fall on any of the odd numbers in the last 10 nights of the month.
+This was when the Holy Qur’an was first revealed to the Prophet (PBUH), and, thus, this night is believed to be better than a thousand months.
 Rewards and blessings from good deeds in Laylat al-Qadr are thought to be greatly multiplied.

 Suhoor – The Pre-Dawn Meal